 - Cook the solution on low heat (stirring constantly) until the sugar and jelly are all dissolved.
 This should take approximately 5 to 8 minutes over medium low heat.

 - You can check if the jelly is cooked by scooping some of the jelly solution into a spoon.
 Wait until the bubbles subside and if the solution appears clear, the jelly is cooked.
 If it appears cloudy, you will need to cook it longer.
 There will be tiny bubbles in the jelly solution as you scoop it out in a spoon, so hold it for about 20 seconds to allow the bubbles to subside.
-The bubbles can make your jelly look cloudy.
-Follow the instructions at the back of your jelly packet for an indication of the cooking time.
+The bubbles can make your jelly look cloudy (see Note 2).

 - Towards the last 2 to 3 minutes of the cooking time of the jelly, remove the mangoes from the freezer.
 Remove the toothpicks if you have used them, and start to arrange the fruits into the jelly molds.